canonical/lxd/doc/howto/storage_create_bucket.md

 # How to create a storage bucket

-Storage buckets provide object storage exposed using the S3 protocol.
+Storage buckets provide access to object storage exposed using the S3 protocol.

-Unlike custom storage volumes, storage buckets are not added to an instance, but instead are accessed directly via their URL by applications.
+Unlike custom storage volumes, storage buckets are not added to an instance, but applications can instead access them directly via their URL.

 See {ref}`storage-buckets` for detailed information.